 Why are Hysterectomies performed?

 Fibroids are the most common cause for hysterectomy, the removal of the uterus.
 They are associated with as many as half of the 600,000 hysterectomies performed in the US annually.
 Depending on their location, fibroids can cause either heavy bleeding, pelvic and back pain, or pressure on bowel and bladder.
 Most hysterectomies performed for fibroids [the medical term is myoma] are performed by the abdominal route since the fibroids may grow to be quite large.
 Fibroids are almost never cancerous.

 Although not as common as fibroids, cancer may affect either the lining of the uterine cavity [endometrial cancer], cancer of the cervix, or sarcoma, a rare cancer in the uterine muscle.
-These cancers are treated with hysterectomy.
+These cancers are treated with removing of the uterus.
 Often the ovaries will be removed at the same surgery to prevent spread.

-Endometriosis is another common cause for hysterectomy.
+Endometriosis is another common cause for hysterectomies.
 In this disease, the lining of the uterus [the endometrium] spreads to other parts of the pelvic cavity such as the ovaries.
 It is stimulated each month as if it were inside the uterus.
 Women often complain of intense crampy pain with exercise, intercourse or menstruation when they suffer from endometriosis.
 Medical therapy may slow the spread of this disease.
 Laparoscopy may allow a physician to remove some of the disease.
 In spite of the best efforts, many women require hysterectomy to cure their chronic pain.